Robosapien: Rebooted

-Robosapien: Rebooted (also known as Cody the Robosapien) is a 2013 Canadian–American science fiction family drama film starring Bobby Coleman, Holliston Coleman, Penelope Ann Miller, David Eigenberg, Joaquim de Almeida, Kim Coates, Jae Head and Peter Jason, produced by Arad Productions Inc., Arc Productions, Crystal Sky Pictures and Brookwell McNamara Entertainment and distributed by Anchor Bay Films and TVA Films.
+Robosapien: Rebooted (also known as Cody the Robosapien) is a 2013 science fiction family comedy film starring Bobby Coleman, Holliston Coleman, Penelope Ann Miller, David Eigenberg, Joaquim de Almeida, Kim Coates, Jae Head and Peter Jason, produced by Arad Productions Inc., Arc Productions, Crystal Sky Pictures and Brookwell McNamara Entertainment and distributed by Anchor Bay Films and TVA Films.
 It is based on the toy Robosapien.

 Produced by Avi Arad and Steven Paul, written by Max Botkin from a story by Arad and directed by Sean McNamara with music by John Coda, the film is about a young boy who befriends a robot.
-The film was theatrically released on May 28, 2013 by Anchor Bay Films and TVA Films.
+The film was theatrically released on May 28, 2013, by Anchor Bay Films and TVA Films.

 Plot

-At Kinetech Labs, an inventor named Allan Topher designs a robot for search and rescue, but when he finds out that the robot will be used for military purposes, he programs the robot to flee.
-The robot escapes but is damaged in the process.
-It is discovered by 12-year-old Henry Keller, who fixes it and names it Cody.
-The robot does not remember its past, and Henry and Cody develop a friendship.
-Eventually, Cody regains his memory and Henry gives Cody back.
-The inventor feels guilty for taking Cody away, so he returns the robot to Henry.
-Allan meets Henry's mother, Joanna, and they get along really well.
-Kinetech finds and corners Cody and Henry.
-Cody activates another function of his, and takes off with Henry, flying high up into the sky.
-They reunite with Meagan but when they call their mother, they find out that Kinetech has kidnapped both their mother and Allan so that they can get the robot back.
-Meagan, Henry and Cody embark to save them and to bring down Kinetech.
+Allan Topher, an inventor at the advanced technology company Kinetech Labs, develops a highly sophisticated robot intended for search and rescue missions.
+However, upon discovering that his creation is to be repurposed for military use, Allan reprograms the robot to escape the facility.
+During its escape, the robot is damaged and later found by 12-year-old Henry Keller, who repairs it and names it Cody.
+With no memory of its origins, Cody forms a close bond with Henry.

+As their friendship grows, Cody begins to regain fragments of his memory.
+When he fully recalls his past, Henry makes the difficult decision to return Cody to his creator.
+Feeling remorseful for separating them, Allan eventually returns Cody to Henry.
+During this time, Allan also forms a connection with Henry’s mother, Joanna.

+Meanwhile, Kinetech intensifies its efforts to recover the robot.
+They locate and confront Cody and Henry, prompting Cody to activate a hidden flight function to escape with Henry.
+They reunite with Henry's sister, Meagan, but soon discover that Kinetech has kidnapped their mother and Allan in an attempt to lure Cody back.

+Determined to rescue their loved ones and stop Kinetech’s dangerous plans, Henry, Meagan, and Cody set out on a mission to confront the corporation, rescue Joanna and Allan, and prevent the misuse of Cody’s technology.